Tidying up user data for display

 Well kinda....
 This is one method you really do need to read the remarks for on the MSDN page,

-this method does not currently provide proper casing to convert a word that is entirely uppercase, such as an acronym.
+this method does not currently provide proper casing to convert a word that is entirely uppercase, such as an acronym.and

 the ToTitleCase method provides an arbitrary casing behavior which is not necessarily linguistically correct.
 A linguistically correct solution would require additional rules, and the current algorithm is somewhat simpler and faster.
 We reserve the right to make this API slower in the future.